martinkearn/Content/Demos/Machine Learning and Cognitive/Recommendations API.md

 Look for the `200/OK` result

 Change the existing request to FBT by changing the `Build ID` query paremeter to `1601294`

-Go back to the `API reference` on the Recommendations API website
-    * All other functions to do with uploading new data and managing builds

 ## Inspect the Books App and Code
 Go to http://recommendationsapi.azurewebsites.net/